podados/doc-diveintopython/en/advanced-iterators.rst

 #.
 A string is just a sequence of characters.
-For the purposes of
+For the purposes of finding
-finding permutations, the string `'ABC'` is equivalent to the list `['A', 'B', 'C']`.
+   permutations, the string `'ABC'` is equivalent to the list `['A', 'B', 'C']`.
 #.
 The first permutation of the 3 items `['A', 'B', 'C']`, taken 3 at
    a time, is `('A', 'B', 'C')`.
-There are five other permutationsthe same three characters in every conceivable order.
+There are five other permutations the same three characters in every conceivable order.
 #.
 Since the `permutations()` function always returns an iterator, an
    easy way to debug permutations is to pass that iterator to the built- in `list()` function to see all the permutations immediately.